cheapjack/MoT/README.md

 You also need to edit your minecraft user profile to play `version 1.7.9` to make sure all our plugins work nicely.
 Updates on the way.

 ###Quickstart

-You will need to install `Python v2.7` and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/)

-I'd recommend looking at the [Hitchhiker's Guide To Python](http://docs.python-guide.org/en/latest/) for extensive tips on installing `Python 2.7` (much of what we use is not ready for `Python 3`) and although you can run from the command line I'd recommend using the Idle IDE.
-I'd also consider using Virtual Environments  [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 ####Hello World!